 PJAMM Adventure App

 Right Photo: Ooops . . .

 La Sal Loop Road Out and Back from Castle Valley

-Continuing past the summit at about mile 18, we lightly descend for 6 miles down to Mill Creek Hydro Crag area at mile 23.
+Continuing past the summit at about mile 18, we lightly descend for six miles down to Mill Creek Hydro Crag area at mile 23.
 Here, we are in a fascinating and beautiful glen that is a paradise to rock climbers.
-Continuing on for another 15 miles we enter Spanish Valley, Utah - the turnaround point for the out-and-back - 77 miles, 9,100’ of climbing.
-Bring plenty of water and provisions because there are none along this route (caution - it is not advisable to do this route without SAG support during the summer).
+Continuing on for another 15 miles we enter Spanish Valley, Utah -- the turnaround point for the out-and-back -- 77 miles, 9,100’ of climbing.
+Bring plenty of water and provisions because there are none along this route.
+We advise caution and note that it is not advisable to do this route without SAG support during the summer).

 An exceptional organized event that includes the La Sal Loop Road (Castle Valley) climb is the Moab Gran Fondo, which is held in the first Saturday in May each year (Moab Gran Fondo), usually attracting in the range of 500 or so riders.
-This 65 mile course starts in Moab features the Castle Valley Route summarized above, but instead of an out-and-back, this route is the full “loop.” (the route is roughly outline here - Map).
-The official website summarizes the ride as follows:
+This 65-mile course starts in Moab and features the Castle Valley Route summarized above, but instead of an out-and-back, this route is the full “loop” (the route is roughly outlined here: Map).
+The event’s official website summarizes the ride as follows: